Skyway Water & Sewer District

 Discounted rates for Senior and Disabled Customers

 To qualify, you or your spouse must be low-income, 62 years of age or older, or on SSI Disability.
 Your maximum gross income must not exceed the limits noted on the rate Discount form.
+Look for the application form in your March bill.
 Annual renewal is required.

 How can I get help with my bill?